kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 happen, maybe with static pod) where the kubelet is restarted while the pod is being terminated and when the kubelet starts again, the pod is deleted from the API server.
-In that case the kubelet can't get the pod from the API server (so pod is nil) but it needs to kill the running contianers.
+In that case the kubelet can't get the pod from the API server (so pod is nil) but it needs to kill the running containers.

 The current open PR doesn't handle this case.
-This means the sidecar shutdown behavior is not used when the pod is nil in the current implementation PR.
+This means the sidecar shutdown behaviour is not used when the pod is nil in the current implementation PR.
 However, there is another PoC implementation using pod annotations, linked in this doc, that handles this case by just adding the labels to the container runtime.